xlibraries/Ovi/README.md

 # Optional can specific --output-dir to download to a specific directory
 # but if a custom directory is used, the inference yaml has to be updated with the custom directory
 python3 download_weights.py --output-dir <custom_dir>

+# Additionally, if you only have ~ 24Gb of GPU vram, please download the fp8 quantized version of the model, and follow the following instructions in sections below to run with fp8
+wget -O "./ckpts/Ovi/model_fp8_e4m3fn.safetensors" "https://huggingface.co/rkfg/Ovi-fp8_quantized/resolve/main/model_fp8_e4m3fn.safetensors"
 ```

 ## 🚀 Run Examples